12 Best Free Business Checking Accounts for September 2023

 Many of the business bank accounts on our list of best free business checking accounts make it easy for you to track your business finances.
 They offer end-of-month or quarterly reports or integrate with QuickBooks or other accounting software to make money management easy.
 This, along with costs, quality of customer service, mobile apps, and more should factor into your decision when you choose a small business checking account.

-Account fees have long been a fact of life for individuals and business owners, but they no longer have to be with so many free checking accounts available today.
-Some of the banks on this list, including Axos and Relay, offer no monthly fee of any kind.
-Others make it easy to waive the monthly fee by meeting balance requirements.
+Account fees have long been a fact of life, but they no longer have to be with so many free checking accounts available today.
+Some of the banks on this list, like Bluevine, Novo and Relay, offer no monthly fees.
+Others make it easy to waive monthly fees by meeting balance requirements.

 See if there are any balance requirements, direct deposit requirements, or minimum debit card purchases to avoid the monthly service fee, and if you will be able to meet those minimums easily each month.